Cardinal Health (CAH)

 There are definitely a lot of things to like about Cardinal Health.
 First off, its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months.
 And while its operating margins are low compared to other healthcare companies, its scale makes it a trusted partner with negotiating leverage.
 On top of that, its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders.

-Cardinal Health’s P/E ratio based on the next 12 months is 20x.
+Cardinal Health’s P/E ratio based on the next 12 months is 19.4x.
 When scanning the healthcare space, Cardinal Health trades at a fair valuation.
-For those confident in the business and its management team, this is a good time to invest.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.